 Trustworthy: Implementing GASB Statement No. 84, Fiduciary Activities

-New accounting and financial reporting for Fiduciary Activities has required governments to revisit virtually every preexisting fiduciary fund to determine if it meets the new, higher threshold for fiduciary activities established by GASB Statement No. 84 and related implementation guidance.
-In this session you will hear from those who have completed these determinations and those who audit them on lessons learned.
+New accounting and financial reporting for fiduciary activities has required governments to revisit virtually every preexisting fiduciary fund to determine if it meets the new, higher threshold for fiduciary activities established by GASB Statement No. 84 and related implementation guidance.
+In this session, you will hear from those who have completed these determinations and those who audit them on lessons learned.

 Political Risk and its Consequences

 Government is inherently political and with politics comes disagreement, uncertainty, and emotion.
 However, the nature of our politics has changed in recent years and, with it, the level of risk for government.
 Political conflict today is characterized by decreasing trust in institutions and deteriorating norms of governance.
-In this session we will explore how this risk threatens good public finance and what can be done about it.
+In this session, we will explore how this risk threatens good public finance and what can be done about it.

 It's Not All About the Numbers: Important Leadership Skills for the Finance Officer

 Finance officers can often take comfort focusing on the detailed aspects of numbers, spreadsheets, financial statements, and accounting standards.
 Formal training to become a finance officer focuses on technical skills and organizations rely on application of those technical capabilities.
-However, to be truly effective and best serve our organizations and communities, finance officers needs to develop their leadership skills in the same way - training and practice.
+However, to be truly effective and best serve our organizations and communities, finance officer's need to develop their leadership skills in the same way - training and practice.
 In this session, speakers will highlight essential leadership skills for finance officers and how you can build these skills through a combination of formal training, ongoing practice, and experience.